YingqianWang/LF-InterNet/README.md

 ## Citiation
 **If you find this work helpful, please consider citing the following paper:**
 ```
-@article{LF-InterNet,
+@InProceedings{LF-InterNet,
-  title={Spatial-Angular Interaction for Light Field Image Super-Resolution},
+  author    = {Wang, Yingqian and Wang, Longguang and Yang, Jungang and An, Wei and Yu, Jingyi and Guo, Yulan},
-  author={Wang, Yingqian and Wang, Longguang and Yang, Jungang and An, Wei and Yu, Jingyi and Guo, Yulan},
+  title     = {Spatial-Angular Interaction for Light Field Image Super-Resolution},
-  journal={arXiv preprint arXiv:1912.07849},
+  booktitle = {European Conference on Computer Vision (ECCV)},
-  year={2019}
+  year      = {2020},
 }
 ```